bnfshedehqan/get_nobat_chat_with_ai_front/README.md

-# AI Chat Frontend
+# Chat Frontend

-An AI-powered online chat interface built with Next.js and React, designed to be integrated into a web-based healthcare and doctor appointment platform.
+An online chat interface built with Next.js and React, designed to be integrated into a web-based healthcare and doctor appointment platform.

 The application provides a responsive chat experience that allows users to communicate with an AI assistant directly through the website.